Downloading Kung FuWhy You Can't Read Your Way to Understanding

 And here is where the argument has to be honest about what the answer is not.
 The answer is not “toughen up.”
 The answer is not “submit to the process and stop complaining.”
 If someone has been burned by correction in an environment that made them feel stupid, telling them to endure more correction is not a solution.
 It is cruelty.

 The answer is to fix the environment.
 Lower the stakes.
 Give feedback that is immediate and specific but not punitive.
 Put people in front of teachers who are genuinely on their side, who treat errors as information rather than failure.
 Help with the emotional part: put the feelings in context.
 The discomfort of being wrong is a sign that you are learning, not a sign that you cannot.
+If the next exercise is going to be hard, say so.
+If students are supposed to get things wrong, tell them that is the point.
 None of this is soft.
 It is the engineering required to deliver corrected practice without breaking the person receiving it.

 But what institutions actually do is the opposite.
 They eliminate the practice altogether.
 Open-ended conversation is an ego shield.
-In a seminar, no one is ever told they are wrong.
+In most seminars, no one is told they are wrong.
 Group projects distribute accountability so thinly that individual failure becomes invisible.
-This is not a bug in how we’ve built schools and companies.
+This is not a bug in how we have built schools and companies.
 It is the architecture, designed at every level to avoid the discomfort of being corrected.
-We have built our educational and corporate cultures not to optimise learning, but to protect our egos from the sting of failure.
+And our intuitions do not flag the trade-off.
+When a method feels smooth, we judge it to be working.
+When it feels difficult, we judge it to be failing.9 We have built our educational and corporate cultures not to optimise learning, but to protect our egos from the sting of failure.
 And in doing so, we have eliminated the very mechanism that builds higher-order thinking.

 The Flare, Not the Fire